ccyyrain/ReadMe/README.md

 ![Alt text](note.png?raw=true "Optional Title")
 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Express, Bulma).**

 * Google Book Search Api: to search the books in google book library
-* dummyimage Api:to provide dummyimage for the books without a cover
+* Dummyimage Api:to provide dummyimage for the books without a cover

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

-...